PsilAxis/PythonTools/OpenAiAPI/Readme.md

 ## Create a .env file with your OPENAI_API_KEY inside.
-This is needed for Ai.py.
+This is needed for the open ai api to work.
 ## Get your keys here - https://beta.openai.com/account/api-keys

 ## Ai.py is used to connect to the OpenAi Api and use your own custom prompt to generate ai art and creates a txt file with all the new links called result.txt